gmarti-web/gmarti-web.github.io/collections/_hub-and-spoke-network/2025-03-16-hub-and-spoke.md

 ## Decentralized VPC architecture

 In a decentralized VPC architecture, each application is completely isolated.
 This means it has its own infrastructure, security settings, and internet exposure points.
 To add a new application to the network, you must recreate all these components.
-While this may suit businesses with one, two, or maybe three applications, it's cumbersome to manage and costly to maintain as the business scales.
+While this may suit organizations with one, two, or maybe three applications, it's cumbersome to manage and costly to maintain as the organization scales.

 For example, consider an organization with only one application.
 They create a single VPC with: